rikkertkoppes/experiments/2.Counting/readme.md

 	0~ => ~

-Also adding may me caught in rules
+Also adding may be caught in rules

 	add(a,0) => a
 	add(a,b) => add(n(a),p(b))